-a.
-In a declared emergency, provide temporary evacuation center operations which utilize school facilities, and provide equipment for the preparation of food for evacuees in cooperation with the American Red Cross.
+- a.
+In a declared emergency, provide temporary evacuation center operations, which utilize school facilities, and provide equipment for the preparation of food for evacuees in cooperation with the American Red Cross. - b.

-- b.
 Provide buses for evacuees needing transportation, if required. - c.
 Enact a reunification system for evacuated children and their parents or guardian - d.
 Initiate measures to assure the safety and security of children and staff under the charge of the school board superintendent. - e.
 Follow their individual Hazardous Materials Contingency and Sheltering Plans.

-• Broward County Transit (BCT)

-Broward County Transit will provide the following assistance:
+• Broward County Transit (BCT) Broward County Transit will provide the following assistance:

 - a.
 Provide emergency bus transportation to assist in the evacuation of the general population as well as hospitals, nursing homes, and schools, to the extent that the evacuees are fully ambulatory and strong enough to sit in a moving bus unaided and unrestrained, without falling. - b.
-Personnel will not respond into a contaminated area without previous training and issuance of personal protective equipment (PPE). - c.
+Personnel will not respond into a contaminated area without previous training and issuance of Personal Protective Equipment (PPE). - c.
 Vehicles and personnel will be decontaminated prior to being returned to normal service. - d.
 Provide buses for rehabilitation services for Hazardous Materials Teams. - Broward Environmental Protection and Growth Management Department - a.
 Provide hazards, vulnerability, and risk analyses on at least an annual basis to Fire Services, Emergency Preparedness, and the SoFlaLEPC. - b.
 In conjunction with the SoFlaLEPC and facilities, develop and conduct annual community briefings to update community of emergency procedures and provide information to the community concerning facilities, types of chemicals used, toxicity and danger, and what the public should do in the event of a release at the site. - D. Monroe County - Monroe County Board of County Commissioners - a.
 The Monroe County Board of County Commissioners is responsible for the health, safety and welfare of the public in Monroe County.
-This ultimately includes responsibility for overall hazardous materials emergency response and planning for Monroe County. - b.
-In fulfilment of this responsibility, Monroe County Ordinance 028-1987 awards the Mayor (Chairman) or the Mayor Pro Tem, or (in the absence of the preceding) the designee of the Mayor the authority to declare a local state of emergency whenever the life or property of the public is, or may be, threatened.
+This ultimately includes responsibility for overall hazardous materials emergency response and planning for Monroe County.

+- b.
+In fulfillment of this responsibility, Monroe County Ordinance 028-1987 awards the Mayor (Chairman) or the Mayor Pro Tem, or (in the absence of the preceding) the designee of the Mayor the authority to declare a local state of emergency whenever the life or property of the public is, or may be, threatened.
 Such a declaration shall waive certain county and state procedures, and shall grant the Mayor, Mayor Pro Tem, County Administrator or the Emergency Management Director power to issue mandatory orders in support of the declaration.
 Such orders have the full force of law. - County Administrator

 The County Administrator is responsible for and shall supervise all emergency hazardous materials planning and emergency response activities for Monroe County.
 In this capacity, the County Administrator shall, as necessary, consult with the Mayor and other members of the County Commission, in formal or informal session, and the MCEM Director, and may authorize expenditure of emergency funds if the situation so dictates.
-Monroe County Emergency Services Division Director The Director is responsible for the overall conduct of the EMS, Fire Marshal, Emergency Management and Fire Rescue activities including the coordination, development and maintenance of procedures to implement the Hazardous Materials Emergency Plan for Monroe County consistent with existing conditions and procedures.
-The Director is responsible for the annual review, update and re-certification of this plan.

-• Monroe County Emergency Management (MCEM) Director
+Monroe County Emergency Services Division Director